Morning Edition staff past and present.

 Claire Murashima is a producer at Morning Edition and Up First.
 Claire was born and raised in Orange County, CA; went to high school in Chapel Hill, NC and graduated from Calvin University in Grand Rapids, MI.
 She got her start in media by being the self-proclaimed #1 fan of How I Built This, which led her to do freelance research for 30 episodes.
 She's interned and temped for Michigan Radio and NPR's Team Atlas, producing promos for NPR podcasts.
 Claire has reported on multigenerational households and a small town in Norway that doesn't see the sun for 2.5 months.
 She likes talking about faith and riding her bike, and she'd love to chat if you're considering a career in public radio.

-Vince Pearson has been a producer at Morning Edition since 2006.
+Vince Pearson is a supervising producer and has been with Morning Edition since 2006.
 His responsibilities include editing and producing pieces, directing, and coordinating the show's music coverage.
 Before Morning Edition, Vince worked at All Things Considered for a year, and prior to that, he worked at NPR stations in California, Utah and Washington, D.C.

 Lilly Quiroz is a producer for Morning Edition and Up First.
 After she graduated with a dual bachelor's degree in journalism and German from Texas Tech University, she began an internship with NPR's Weekend All Things Considered where she helped with their award-winning breaking news coverage of the Pittsburgh synagogue shooting.
 She has reported about sex education for NPR's Life Kit and reported about family separations at the border in Spanish.
 She loves to travel and learn about cultures and languages.
 She sometimes tweets at @lillyevy.

-Lindsay Totty is a producer/director.
+Lindsay Totty is a producer/director for Morning Edition.
 He's responsible for selecting the music that airs at the end of each segment, and directs the live broadcast of the show from the control room of Studio 31.
 Lindsay started in radio as a DJ on the campus station at Amherst College, where he studied English and graduated magna cum laude.
 He live-tweets concerts and explains the jokes behind the Morning Edition music interludes at @lindsaytotty.

 Rachel Treisman (she/her) is a writer and editor for the Morning Edition live blog, which she helped launch in early 2021.
 She covers any and all news that breaks throughout the morning on the East Coast, runs the show's social media accounts and works with journalists across the newsroom to amplify their reporting on NPR.org.
 Rachel has written hundreds of breaking news and feature stories since joining NPR as a National Desk intern in 2019.
 She's also reported for the national newscast, curated radio content for NPR One, contributed to the daily and coronavirus newsletters, live-blogged the 2020 election and tracked every state's COVID-19 restrictions and reopenings.
 Rachel is a graduate of Yale University, where she studied American history and served as the editor in chief of the Yale Daily News.
 She previously reported for the media startup NewsGuard Technologies and the business section of the Pittsburgh Post-Gazette.
 You can find her on Twitter at @rachel_treisman or in public petting every dog in sight.